ch-ui-dev/ch-ui/README.md

 ## Footnotes

 1. [Any claim to “accessibility” should be vetted](https://hidde.blog/accessible-front-end-components-claims-vs-reality/), specifically please check that `ch-ui` is inclusive in the ways it needs to be for your users.

+## License

+All packages in this project are licensed under a modification of the [Big Time Public License, Version 2.0.0](https://bigtimelicense.com/versions/2.0.0) (it is therefore *not* that license, rather “Ch Public License”), adding a clause precluding the use of this software to train AI or any other kind of machine learning algorithm.